I am part of the World Language faculty at Tenafly High School.

 I became a teacher through the Alternate Route Program, which essentially means that this wasn’t my original career choice.
 In fact, I graduated from Rutgers University in 1998 with a BA in Art History.
 I have lived in New Jersey for most of my life but I also lived overseas in Italy for four years.

 I originally taught at Middletown High School North in Middletown, New Jersey.
 I have also taught at Rutgers University.
-I have been doing this for fifteen years now and I couldn’t imagine myself doing anything else.
+I have been doing this for almost twenty years now and I couldn’t imagine myself doing anything else.

 I currently hold a Masters degree in Foreign Language Teaching and I may one day get another Masters in a related field, perhaps pursuing a degree in Spain.